Personal Directive

 An agent is the person you name in your personal directive to make decisions for you if you are unable.

-An agent must be 18 years old or older and have the mental capacity to make decisions for you when needed.
+An agent must be 18 years old or older and have the mental capacity to make decisions on your behalf.

 • you trust – this does not necessarily have to be a family member.